andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/docs/context/PRD_COMPLETE.md

 - Unread count per thread
 - Users can only view threads they're part of
 - Message content sanitized for XSS
+- Message bubbles adapt to content length (short messages display in compact bubbles, long messages respect max-width constraint)
+- Message bubbles use inline-block display with max-width: 70% for optimal sizing

 ### 3.6 Reviews & Ratings

 **Requirements:**
 - 5-star rating system (1-5 integer)
 - Text review comments (optional, max 2000 characters)
-- One review per user per resource (enforced at database level)
+- Multiple reviews per user per resource (one review per completed booking)
 - Reviews can be linked to completed bookings (optional booking_id)
 - Aggregate rating calculation and display
 - Rating distribution statistics

 **Functionality:**
 - Users can submit reviews after booking completion (booking must have status 'completed' or past end time)
-- One review per user per resource constraint
+- Users can leave multiple reviews for a resource (one review per completed booking)
+- Example: If a user has 3 completed bookings for a resource, they can leave up to 3 reviews
+- Each review can optionally link to a specific booking_id (prevents duplicate reviews for same booking)
 - Reviews can be updated within 30 days
 - Users can delete their own reviews
 - Admins can delete any review
 - Aggregate stats: average_rating, total_reviews, rating_distribution (count per star level)
-- Reviews can optionally link to a completed booking_id

 ### 3.7 Admin Dashboard